HerbCaudill/react-redux-worker/README.md

 ### Expose your store as a worker

 In a stand-alone file, import your reducer (and middlewares, if applicable) and build your store the way you always have.
-Then create a proxy store, and expose it as a worker messaging endpoint:
+Then create wrap it in a proxy store, and expose that as a worker messaging endpoint:

 ```ts
 // worker.ts